Major ad firm Omnicom recommends clients pause Twitter ad spend - memo | Technology

 Major ad firm Omnicom recommends clients pause Twitter ad spend - memo

 Advertising and marketing conglomerate Omnicom Group Inc has recommended that clients pause their spending on Twitter in the short term, according to an internal memo seen by Reuters.
-Omnicom serves over 5,000 clients in 70 countries, including McDonald's Corp, Apple and Johnson & Johnson .
+Omnicom serves over 5,000 clients in 70 countries, including McDonald's Corp and Apple.
+The memo did not mention clients by name and it is not clear if any have paused Twitter advertising spending.

 Advertising and marketing conglomerate Omnicom Group Inc has recommended that clients pause their spending on Twitter in the short term, according to an internal memo seen by Reuters.

-Omnicom serves over 5,000 clients in 70 countries, including McDonald's Corp, Apple and Johnson & Johnson .
+Omnicom serves over 5,000 clients in 70 countries, including McDonald's Corp and Apple.
 The memo did not mention clients by name and it is not clear if any have paused Twitter advertising spending.
 The move, first reported by tech news site The Verge, emphasizes a growing skepticism among agencies and brands about the micro-blogging site's future since Elon Musk’s $44 billion takeover.

 The Tesla CEO has blamed civil rights groups lobbying Twitter advertisers to boycott the service until Musk clarified how he would control misinformation and hate speech on the service for a “massive” revenue drop.
 “Twitter’s ability to maintain their previous level of brand safety measures and effectiveness seem impeded in the immediate term,” according to the memo.